 - i.
 We will hold records in line with our records retention schedule. - ii.
 All safeguarding concerns, discussions, decisions made and the reasons for those decisions, must be recorded in writing.
 If you are in any doubt about whether to record something, discuss it with the DSL/DDSL. - iii.
 Records will include: - a.
-A clear and comprehensive summary of the concern. - b.
-Details of how the concern was followed up and resolved. - c.
+A clear and comprehensive summary of the concern - b.
+Details of how the concern was followed up and resolved - c.
 A note of any action taken, decisions reached and the outcome. - iv.
-Past concerns and referrals, will be kept in a separate child protection file for each child or young person.
-At Frimley, all records and referrals are now recorded on Cpoms. - v.
+Concerns and referrals will be kept in a separate child protection file for each child or young person. - v.
 Any non-confidential records will be readily accessible and available.
 Confidential information and records will be held securely and only available to those who have a right or professional need to see them. - vi.
-Where appropriate, Safeguarding records relating to individual children will be retained for a reasonable period of time after they have left the school (until at least the child's 25th birthday), in accordance with the Data Retention Policy and KCSIE. - vii.
-If a child for whom the school has, or has had, safeguarding concerns moves to another school, the DSL/DDSL will ensure that their child protection file is forwarded as soon as possible, securely, and separately from the main pupil file. - viii.
-To allow the new school to have support in place when the child arrives, this should be within: - a.
+Where appropriate, safeguarding records relating to individual children will be retained for a reasonable period of time after they have left the college (until at least the child's 25th birthday), in accordance with the Data Retention Policy and KCSIE. - vii.
+If a child for whom the College has, or has had, safeguarding concerns moves to another college, the DSL/DDSL will ensure that their child protection file is forwarded as soon as possible, securely, and separately from the main pupil file. - viii.
+To allow the new college to have support in place when the child arrives, this should be within: - a.
 5 days for an in-year transfer, or within - b.
-The first 5 days of the start of a new term - ix.
-In addition, if the concerns are significant or complex, and/or social services are involved, the DSL/DDSL will speak to the DSL/DDSL of the receiving school/college and provide information to enable them to have time to make any necessary preparations to ensure the safety of the child or young person. - x.
-All Records are stored electronically and are stored securely and confidentially via CPOMS.
-Only the DSL and DDSLs have access to the Child Protection records and access is secured through two-factor authentication. - xi.
-The school shares information with other agencies when appropriate, in line with Surrey Safeguarding Children Partnership's safeguarding procedures. - xii.
-In addition:
+The first 5 days of the start of a new term. - ix.
+In addition, if the concerns are significant or complex, and/or social services are involved, the DSL/DDSL will speak to the DSL/DDSL of the receiving school/college and provide information to enable them to have time to make any necessary preparations to ensure the safety of the child or young person.

-- a.
-Appendix 2 sets out our policy on record-keeping specifically with respect to recruitment and pre-appointment checks. - b.
+- x.
+All Records are stored electronically and are stored securely and confidentially via CristalWeb.
+Only the DSL and DDSLs have access to the Child Protection records and access is secured. - xi.
+The College shares information with other agencies when appropriate, in line with Hampshire Safeguarding Children Partnership's safeguarding procedures. - xii.
+In addition: - a.
+Appendix 2 sets out our policy on record-keeping specifically with respect to recruitment and pre-appointment checks - b.
 Appendix 3 sets out our policy on record-keeping with respect to allegations of abuse made against staff.